simonasorlescu/num-to-words/README.md

 num-to-words
 ============

-This function translates a number into his correspondent words in Romanian
+This function translates a number into his correspondent words in Romanian.